Gaotrees/caffe-doc/Solver-Prototxt.md

 ##### lr_policy

 This parameter indicates how the learning rate should change over time.
+This value is a quoted string.

 Options include:

-1. step - drop the learning rate in step sizes indicated by the gamma parameter.
+1. "step" - drop the learning rate in step sizes indicated by the **gamma** parameter.
+1. "multistep" - drop the learning rate in step size indicated by the **gamma** at each specified **stepvalue**.

 ##### gamma